etuzel/snake/README.md

 # snake
-Snake game with html, css, javascript and jquery
+<a href="https://etuzel.github.io/snake/">Snake game</a> with html, css, javascript and jquery